mozilla/extension-activity-monitor/CONTRIBUTING.md

 Extension Activity Monitor offers the following filtering options-

 - Filter logs with extension id, view type, API name, API type.
+Whenever any new unknown identities are found with new logs, that is being added as a checkbox (checked by default) in the View.
   - These filtering options use the [`filter-option`](https://github.com/mozilla/extension-activity-monitor/tree/master/src/lib/web-component/filter-option) web component.
 - Filter logs with substring.
   - It uses the [`filter-keyword`](https://github.com/mozilla/extension-activity-monitor/tree/master/src/lib/web-component/filter-keyword) web component.
 - Filter logs with range of timestamp.
 It is implemented with the help of "context menu" in `log-view`.
   - It uses the [`filter-timestamp`](https://github.com/mozilla/extension-activity-monitor/tree/master/src/lib/web-component/filter-timestamp) web component.
 - Filter logs with tab id.
-  - It uses the URL search parameter `filterTabId=tabid` to set the tab id filter.
-Here, `tabid` should be a number.
-If Activity Log page is opened through devtools panel, logs will be filtered by that tab's id.
+  - When Activity Log page is opened through devtools panel, logs will be filtered by that tab's id.

 The filters are stored in **Model** of the Activity Log page.
 A JSDoc explaining the filter object can be found [here](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/ext-activitylog.js#L21-L38).
 Filters are only being changed by [`onFilterChanged`](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/ext-activitylog.js#L338-L347) method in **Controller**.

 ## Picking an issue